 Risk Analysis

-In the following table, I present an analysis of key risks associated with Cameco Corporation (CCJ) and NexGen Energy Ltd. (NXE).
+In this section, I will analyze the key risks associated with two companies in the uranium sector: Cameco Corporation (CCJ) and NexGen Energy Ltd. (NXE).

 MetricCameco Corporation (CCJ)NexGen Energy Ltd. (NXE)